mennucc/btrfs_care/README.md

 Contributions are welcome!
 Please feel free to submit issues or pull requests.

+If you wish to help in developing, please

+    git config --local core.hooksPath .githooks/

+so that each commit is pre tested.

 ## License

 MIT License - feel free to use and modify as needed.